rubyrayjuntos/Neuronote/.serena/memories/code_style.md

 ## React
 - Functional components with hooks
 - useEffect for side effects
-- useState for local state
+- Zustand store for global state (see stores/appStore.ts)
 - Props destructured in function signature

 ## File Organization